MintyDAO/MintyDAO-contracts/README.md

 ```
 0) No team pre mint ve

-1) Lock ve votes for 7 days after each vote in ve.abstain()
+1) Lock ve vote() option in voter for 7 days after each vote in ve.abstain() method

-2) Fetch mint % bonuses by fetch formula
+2) Fetch mint % bonuses of platform token by fetch formula

-3) User can convert ETH or deposit Token in fetch and get % bonuses
+3) User can convert and lock ETH or deposit and lock Platform Token in fetch and get % bonuses of Platform Token

-4) Add GaugesRewardDestributor for destribute rewards by shares to special pools
+4) Add GaugesRewardDestributor for destribute rewards by shares to special platform pools with platform token inside

-5) Add VotersRewardsLock for lock gauges rewards and destribute by VotersRewardsFormula
+5) Add VotersRewardsLock for lock users rewards and destribute rewards to users gauges by VotersRewardsFormula

+5.1) VotersRewardsFormula works like this

+Example
+(
+  Voters in total need to vote with 10x more ve than the weekly emissions to get full 100%

+  Example:
+  if 100 tokens are emitted, 1000 ve is need to emit full 100% to voter pools.

+  If only 200 ve then only 20% can be send for users voted pools
+)

-6) Minter desrtribution now (
+6) Minter desrtribution now

+Example
+(
   34% to team wallet
   33% platform pools (only mints based)
   33% locker for users pool (unlock by formula)
 )

-New logic for minter

-1. Total possible emissions is 2% per day (14% per week)

-2. 50% (0.5%) is set by team to important
- pools

-3. Other 50% (0.5%) is set by vote

-A. Voters in total need to vote with 10x more ve than the weekly emissions to get full 50% of platform emissions

-Example:
-if 100 tokens are emitted on week 50, 1000 ve is need to emit full 0.5% to voter pools.

-If only 200 ve votes then only 0.1% will be emitted for those voted pools

-7) Add percentReduce for reduce weekly mint percent
+7) Add percentReduce for reduce weekly rewards in minter

-8) Add migration for minter for case if issue will be found
+8) Add migration for minter for case if issue will be found in minter

-9) Burn team rewards
+9) Burn team rewards in minter

+Example
+(
   if now < unlock time

   send to 0x address

   else

   send to team
+)

 10) Add lock time in fetch

-Mint now bonuses by this formula
+Mint fetch bonuses by this formula

 1m 5%
 2m 15%